loteoo/react-parcel-starter/README.md

   React parcel starter
 </h1>

-Clean PWA starter with great defaults.
+Modern starter to quickly build PWAs with a strong focus on developper experience.

 ## 🚀 Quick start: